Icon Button

 Primary

-button variant to indicate the strongest call to action on a page.
+Use a primary button variant to indicate the strongest call to action on a page.
 Primary buttons should appear only once per section.
 Not every page needs a primary button.

 <IconButton variant="primary"> <Add /> </IconButton>